 For the bulk fermentation I usually leave the dough covered at room temperature for a couple of hours to start off the process before popping it into the fridge.

 Once the dough has had this first long rise, it sometimes needs just a couple of stretches and folds to bring it together if needed before shaping, without knocking out all of the air.
-The shaped dough is then left to prove until it has increased by about 50% (it will rise more in the oven), and I normally do this at room temperature.
-It can take a few hours on a warm day to about 8 hours in a cool kitchen – the trick is to be patient while it rises.
+The shaped dough is then left to prove until it has increased a little (it will rise more in the oven), and I normally do this at room temperature for up to a few hours.

 I judge the final proving by the look and feel of the dough – it should feel a little springy but firm.
-You don’t want it go so far that it wobbles precariously.
+When you lightly prod the dough with a finger, the indent should remain.

 Even well-trained and well-shaped sourdough loaves do tend to spread somewhat if the dough left to rise without anything supporting them.

-However, I tend to use wicker bannetons which give a lovely ridge to the surface of the bread.
+I tend to use wicker bannetons to hold the dough which give a lovely ridge to the surface of the bread.
 Granted, it’s the flavour I really want, but a loaf that also looks great is most definitely not be sniffed at!

 Note: the bannetons needs to be very well floured to stop the dough sticking.
-I tend to use a mixture of rice flour and/or fine semolina.
+I tend to use a mixture of rice flour and fine semolina.